AdrienWohrer/diff-icp/README.md

-## Diff-ICP : diffeomorphic ICP algorithm for registration of single and multiple point set
+## Diff-ICP : diffeomorphic ICP algorithm for registration of single and multiple point sets

 ### Summary